 Our Gilbert clients are often apprehensive about the idea of bankruptcy when they first contact us but end up pleased that the Chapter 7 Bankruptcy process is so efficient and hassle free.
 The key to an efficient Chapter 7 process that proceeds without incident or time disruption is to make sure that your Chapter 7 bankruptcy application and schedules are prepared accurately.
 Many Gilbert residents that try to file for Chapter 7 Bankruptcy on their own or with a document preparation service end up costing themselves a lot more because the paperwork is wrong.
 This may cost valuable time and even result in having your Chapter 7 dismissed.

-We will make sure that you qualify for a Chapter 7 and that your Chapter 7 petition and schedules are prepared properly so that the foundation for a smooth and uneventful Chapter 7 process is established.
+We will make sure that you qualify for a Chapter 7 and that your petition and schedules are prepared properly.
 The only other event that we do not typically handle without you during a Chapter 7 is the 341 meeting of creditors.
 This very informal meeting with the Bankruptcy Trustee provides an opportunity for the trustee to ask questions about the information that you are provided and clear up any questions.
-At Stone Rose Law, we have assisted many people just like throughout Gilbert seek a Chapter 7 Bankruptcy discharge
+Our Gilbert bankruptcy attorneys are happy to address any concerns you have and explain the process in greater detail.
+Reach out via our online form or call us at 480-498-8998 to set up your initial consultation.